BehzadBeikverdi/Arduino-Sample-Projects/README.md

-# Arduino-Sample-Projects
 **Arduino-Sample-Projects** is a collection of example projects demonstrating various Arduino applications, including LED control, sensor integration, motor control, and wireless communication.
-These projects help beginners and enthusiasts learn and experiment with Arduino programming and hardware. 🚀
+These projects help beginners and enthusiasts learn and experiment with Arduino programming and hardware.

+Additionally, some Arduino boards and ESP8266/ESP32 modules use the **CH341SER driver** for USB-to-serial communication.
+This driver is required for computers to recognize certain boards using the CH340/CH341 USB-to-serial chip.
+If your board is not detected, installing the **CH341SER driver** can resolve connection issues.